 The columns were firmly associated with the Temple to Castor and Pollux only in the late XIXth century.
-Previously they were thought to belong to a Temple to Jupiter Stator (Stayer, because the god appeared to some Roman soldiers who were fleeing the battlefield and forced them to stay, similar to what St. Ubaldo did at Gubbio in 1419) or to Grecostasis, a building where foreign ambassadors were hosted.
+Previously they were thought to belong to a Temple to Jupiter Stator (Stayer, because the god appeared to some Roman soldiers who were fleeing the battlefield and forced them to stay, similar to what occurred at Domine Quo Vadis and to what St. Ubaldo did at Gubbio in 1419) or to Grecostasis, a building where foreign ambassadors were hosted.

 View of the temple/church

 Some of the Roman temples have been fortunately preserved as churches.
 The catholic religion is surely a friend, but an interested friend, to the fine arts.
 It rejects nothing that is old or beautiful. (..)
 The catholics let the temple stand, and gloried in its conversion to Christianity.

 Joseph Forsyth - Remarks on Antiquities, Arts, and Letters in Italy in 1802-1803

 There is uncertainty about the origin of the word Miranda added to the dedication to St. Lawrence.
 Vasi and with him many other writers of old guidebooks suggested that it was the gerund form of the Latin verb mirare, thus meaning that the church was located in a place (the Roman Forum) which called for admiration.
 It is now thought that the word derived from a (lost) medieval monastery founded by a woman called Miranda, because when the cell of the Roman temple was turned into this church (probably in the VIIIth century), aesthetic criteria were not highly regarded and ancient temples were despised.